How to Fix Search Console Index Coverage Issues

 And then, have XML sitemaps submitted to Google that contain the URL’s which have those noindex directives, then, Search Console Index Coverage errors are triggered.

-Warning: this method detailed on this page is only for pages that you do NOT want Google to index (if you are seeing these index coverage errors for pages that you do WANT Google to index, then comment using the form below and let’s take a look how to remedy it) (comment only if you are using WordPress)
+Warning: this method detailed for noindex is only for pages that you do NOT want Google to index (if you are seeing these index coverage errors for pages that you do WANT Google to index, then check out other videos by RankYa).
+For example: wordpress tags shouldn’t really be indexed as individual URL’s which could cause many index coverage issue

-How Do You Fix Google Search Console Index Coverage Issues?
+How Do You Fix Other Index Coverage Issues?

 Simply remove the URL from the XML sitemap so that Google won’t complain, or, remove the noindex directives